Acare/hacksig/README.md

 <!-- badges: end -->

-The goal of `hacksig` is to provide a simple and tidy interface to compute single sample scores for a manually curated collection of gene signatures and methods applied in cancer transcriptomics.
+The goal of `hacksig` is to provide a simple and tidy interface to compute single sample scores for gene signatures and methods applied in cancer transcriptomics.

-Several gene signatures and methods are implemented, including:
+Scores can be obtained either for custom lists of genes or for a manually curated collection of gene signatures, including:

 -   [CINSARC](https://doi.org/10.1038/nm.2174);
 -   [ESTIMATE](https://doi.org/10.1038/ncomms3612);
 -   [Immunophenoscore](https://doi.org/10.1016/j.celrep.2016.12.019);
 -   [Cytolitic activity](https://doi.org/10.1016/j.cell.2014.12.033);
--   and many more (use `get_sig_info()` for a complete list of gene signatures implemented)
+-   and more (use `get_sig_info()` for a complete list of gene signatures implemented)

 One can choose to apply either the original publication method or one of